-Compatibility of Policy Agent 2.2 With Access Manager 7 and Access Manager 7.1
+Compatibility of Policy Agent 2.2 With Access Manager 7

-All agents in the Policy Agent 2.2 release are compatible with Access Manager 7 and Access Manager 7.1.
+All agents in the Policy Agent 2.2 release are compatible with Access Manager 7.
 Compatibility applies to both of the available modes of Access Manager: Realm Mode and Legacy Mode.

-Install the latest Access Manager patches to ensure that all enhancements and fixes are applied.
-For an example of Access Manager patches that can be installed, see the compatibility information discussed in Sun Java System Access Manager Policy Agent 2.2 Release Notes.
+Install the latest Access Manager 7 patches to ensure that all enhancements and fixes are applied.
+For information about the latest Access Manager 7 patches, see the compatibility information discussed in Sun Java System Access Manager Policy Agent 2.2 Release Notes.